Board of Directors

-Chief Harris has attained the following educational achievements: Diploma in Social Work at Malaspina College University; Bachelor’s Degree in Child and Youth Care- Vancouver Island University; Post-Degree in Business Management and Leadership at Vancouver Island University; Master’s in Business Administration- Vancouver Island University and a second Master’s Degree in International Business and Science – University of Hertfordshire.
-While completing her education, Chief Harris focused on furthering her efforts to gain as much experience and knowledge to enhance her ability to make a difference and influence change.
+Chief David has attained the following educational achievements: Diploma in Social Work at Malaspina College University; Bachelor’s Degree in Child and Youth Care- Vancouver Island University; Post-Degree in Business Management and Leadership at Vancouver Island University; Master’s in Business Administration- Vancouver Island University and a second Master’s Degree in International Business and Science – University of Hertfordshire.
+While completing her education, Chief David focused on furthering her efforts to gain as much experience and knowledge to enhance her ability to make a difference and influence change.
 Having worked within First Nation Businesses and Organizations for about 15 years, she maintains a resilient commitment to enhancing Aboriginal programs.
-I pride myself in being able to balance the effectiveness of a job with its efficiency.
+Chief David prides herself in being able to balance the effectiveness of a job with its efficiency.

 Heiltsuk First Nation